Last Updated: August 12, 2020

 This code of conduct outlines our expectations for participant behavior as well as the consequences for unacceptable behavior.

-We invite every participant – speaker, sponsor, attendee, or otherwise – to help us create a safe and positive conference experience for everyone.
+Please help us create a safe and positive conference experience for everyone.

 Harassment includes: offensive verbal comments related to gender, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images in public spaces (including presentation slides); deliberate intimidation, stalking or following; sustained disruption of talks or other events; inappropriate or unwelcome sexual attention.